 Some weapons may have a greater effective range than the “AI aiming radius”.
-You can take advantage of this increased range through target locking.
-More on max effective weapon range below.
+You can take advantage of this increased range, through target locking.
+More on maximum effective weapon range below.

 Turrets are able to take advantage of a Target Lock, benefiting from both extended targeting range, and autonomous tracking and firing.

-- Assigning a target is done through the “Copy Target” action.
+- Assigning a target is done through the “Focus Locked Target” action.
 This assigns your current target to the turret or turret group.
 When triggering this action, turrets will prioritize the target that is currently target locked by the player.

-- Targets will also be removed if you leave the 2KM targeting range.
+- Targets will also be removed if you leave the 2.5 km targeting range.

 A weapon’s maximum effective range is the total distance a single round, shell, or rocket will travel.
 When locking a target or engaging the enemy, keep these ranges in mind!